AviyanshM/AviyanshM/README.md

 CS Student @MUJ
 ---------------

-I'm a BTech Computer Science student at MUJ, passionate about - AI, Fintech,

-Quant- Financial Markets and Creative Content.
+I'm a BTech Computer Science student, passionate about - AI, Fintech, Quant- Financial Markets and Creative Content.
 Still getting into the world of coding

 * 🌍  I'm based in Jaipur
 * ✉️  You can contact me at [aviyanshmanchanda@gmail.com](mailto:aviyanshmanchanda@gmail.com )